-Sometimes, circumstances require another person to make a decision on behalf of a person with a disability.
-Such decisions can be considered a denial of the person's rights and should be treated with consideration, caution and with reference to appropriate laws.
+Sometimes, circumstances require another person to make a decision on behalf of a person with disability.
+Such decisions should be treated with consideration, caution and with reference to appropriate laws.

 Under Australian law, parents are able to make decisions for their children until they turn 18.
 When someone turns 18, they are considered an adult and legally allowed to make their own decisions.
 This law applies to everyone, regardless of ability.